 - Where a student fails overall in either Planning & Preparation or Teaching & Learning, both elements must be repeated and the student will be informed about those areas in need of improvement. - ii.
-Should a student fail overall they will be required to complete a supplemental (i.e. repeat) period of school placement at a time designated by the Institute.
-Where a student is unsuccessful in first year, they will have to complete a three-week supplemental placement.
-A student who is unsuccessful in second year are required to complete a supplemental block placement of ten weeks in one school. - iii.
-The mark awarded for supplemental school placement is not capped at 40%. - iv.
-Should a student fail their supplemental school placement, no further repeat opportunity is possible.
+Should a student fail overall they will be required to complete a reassessment (i.e. repeat) period of school placement at a time designated by the Institute.
+Where a student is unsuccessful in first year, they will have to complete a three-week re-assessment placement.
+A student who is unsuccessful in second year are required to complete a re-assessment block placement of ten weeks in one school. - iii.
+The mark awarded for re-assessment school placement is not capped at 40%. - iv.
+Should a student fail their re-assessment school placement, no further repeat opportunity is possible.